trajber/handy/README.md

 ~~~

 # Interceptors
 The true power of this framework comes from the use of interceptors.
 They are special units that are called before and after every handler method call.
-With interceptors, one can automate most of the repetitive tasks involving a request handling, like setting up and committing the database transaction, JSON serialisation and to automatically decode URI parameters.
+With interceptors, one can automate most of the repetitive tasks involving a request handling, like the setup and commit of a database transaction, JSON serialisation and automatic decode of URI parameters.

 If the handler register the interceptor chain `[a, b, c]`, the framework will call, in order:
 ~~~